-- b.
-This member's feedback to revise/update the bylaws ought to be informed by thoughtful rationale to help ensure the LTRB functions at its optimal level as it endeavors to focus the members on things that matter such as repairing, restoring, and rebuilding healthy relationships between landlords and tenants informed by core values, priorities and best practices rooted in just/equitable standards codified in uniform policy.
-Moreover, the 2226 Housing & Community Development Plan Executive summary is worth taking time to read to get a feel for what the City really values and what its real priorities in the near future. - 2.
+- (2) Motion 2: For the Best Practices Motion, I have cited a definition of best practices that the International City/County Management Association has embraced "initiatives which make outstanding contributions to improving the quality of life in a City".
+Additionally, establishing advisory bodies is rooted in an understanding they can serve as a constructive means to help ensure residents and community groups are afforded a just and equitable opportunity to influence decisions which impact their well-being and quality of life to include building healthy relationships and transforming management challenges into constructive win-win outcomes. - b.
+This member contends revising/updating the LTRB bylaws should be informed by thoughtful rationale such as City core values, priorities, and best practices.
+Moreover, to help ensure the LTRB functions at its optimal level and maintains its focus on matters in keeping with its charter.
+To help while advocating for ways and means to help facilitate healthy relationships between landlords and tenants through voluntary advisory council ought be listed as a best practice.
+Note: The City's 2226 Housing & Community Development Plan Executive Summary is worth taking time to read since it to get a feel for what the City really values and what its real priorities in the near future. - 2.
 Summary of engagement with ARHA's point of contact for its Resident Relocation Plan submitted to Office of Housing on May 17, 2022 and provided LTRB Members on evening of September 1, 2022.
 I provided Mr. David a questionnaire to complete for the Public Hearing scheduled to be held by the LTRB on Wed, September 7, 2022.